DrPity/theStartpunkt/Readme.md

 ---

 ### install
-- additionally install to a distribution path
+- Additionally install to a distribution path
-- uglify,minify and optimize html,css,js and images
+- Uglify,minify and optimize html,css,js and images

 ---